YosefHayim/learning/Python/Udemy - 100 Days of Code The Complete Python Pro Bootcamp/August 2024/24.08.2024 - Day 1/README.md

-Key points of day 1:
+## Day 1: Key Takeaways

+1. **Setting Up Pycharm**
-1 - Downloading Pycharm and why it is ment for Python mainly.
+   - Downloaded and installed Pycharm, a powerful IDE primarily built for Python development.

+2. **Basic Python Concepts**
+   - Explored essential Python functions such as `print()`, string manipulation, and the `input()` function.
-2 - Learn about Printing, String manipulation, Input function, length of strings by the len function.
+   - Learned how to calculate the length of strings using the `len()` function.

+3. **Working with Variables**
-3 - Python variables
+   - Introduction to Python variables and how to store data for use in programs.

+4. **Band Name Generator Project**
-4 - Building a Band name generator base on grew up city and name of pet.
+   - Created a simple project that generates a band name based on the city you grew up in and your pet's name.